Eras

 to have given special attention to the production of olive

 oil.
-However, because of the decline of the Seleucid empire,
+However, because of the decline of the Seleukid empire,

-the region was politically unstable and the eastern town Coracesium
+the region was politically unstable and the eastern town Korakesion

-became the capital of the Cilician pirates.
+became the capital of the Kilikian pirates.
 After 100 BC,

 the Romans started to intervene.
 At first, they were not very